 The leadership structure is clearly published.
 The principal is Mrs Ewa Parker, supported by assistant principals for Key Stage 2 and for early years and Key Stage 1, plus a SENDCo in the senior leadership team.
 For parents, that visibility can matter, it makes it easier to understand who is accountable for which phase, particularly during transition points such as the move into Key Stage 2 or the run-up to SATs.

 Looking at the component measures, the scaled scores add useful texture.
-Reading is 104, mathematics 103, and GPS 102, each sitting above the usual England benchmark of 100 in scaled-score terms.
-Meanwhile, 84% met the expected standard in reading and 78% in mathematics, with 76% reaching the expected standard in GPS.
-The implication is that reading is a relative strength, and that the core literacy spine is likely supporting success across the wider curriculum as pupils move through Key Stage 2.
+Reading is 106, mathematics 107, and GPS 105, each sitting above the usual England benchmark of 100 in scaled-score terms.
+Meanwhile, 80% met the expected standard in reading and 90% in mathematics, with 80% reaching the expected standard in GPS.
+The implication is that maths is a relative strength, with reading and GPS also looking secure on the available measures.

 If you are comparing locally, FindMySchool’s Local Hub comparison tool can be useful for viewing outcomes side by side with nearby primaries in the same local area, especially if you want to understand whether Eastgate’s higher standard profile is unusual among its immediate alternatives.